Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: A KPZ-type equation driven by a purely spatial white noise

 where $\vartheta=\frac{1+\delta-\alpha-\gamma}{2}>0$ and $\|\cdot\|_i$, for $i=1,2,3$, are defined as in Definition~\ref{paracontrolled}. \end{proposition} \begin{proof} The argument above justifies the expansion we made and guarantees the well-posedness of the resonant term.
 In order to obtain the required bounds it is sufficient to apply Corollary \ref{cor}, Bony's estimates (Proposition \ref{prop:bony}) and the commutator Lemma (Proposition \ref{prop:comm}).
-Indeed,
+Indeed, its $\|\cdot\|_{1,x}$-norm is bounded by